"Invasive species"—they may not sound very threatening, but these invaders, large and small, have devastating effects on wildlife.

 There are indirect threats of invasive species as well.
 Invasive species can change the food web in an ecosystem by destroying or replacing native food sources.
 The invasive species may provide little to no food value for wildlife.
 Invasive species can also alter the abundance or diversity of species that are important habitat for native wildlife.
 Aggressive plant species like kudzu can quickly replace a diverse ecosystem with a monoculture of just kudzu.
 Additionally, some invasive species are capable of changing the conditions in an ecosystem, such as changing soil chemistry or the intensity of wildfires.

-Asian carp were imported to the United States in the 1970s to filter pond water in fish farms in Arkansas and quickly spread across the country.
+Invasive carp were imported to the United States in the 1970s to filter pond water in fish farms in Arkansas and quickly spread across the country.
 Flooding allowed them to escape and establish reproducing populations in the wild by the early 1980s.
-Asian carp are swiftly spreading northward up the Illinois River, and are now on the verge of invading the Great Lakes.
+Invasive carp are swiftly spreading northward up the Illinois River, and are now on the verge of invading the Great Lakes.
 Once established in an ecosystem they are virtually impossible to eradicate.
-Adult Asian carp have no natural predators in North America and females lay approximately half a million eggs each time they spawn.
+Adult invasive carp have no natural predators in North America and females lay approximately half a million eggs each time they spawn.

 The brown marmorated stink bug, Halyomorpha halys, is native to China, Japan, and surrounding countries.
 They were first discovered in the United States in Pennsylvania during the late 1990s, but no one knows for certain how they were introduced to North America.
 Brown marmorated stink bug (BMSB) populations are exploding in the absence of their natural predators, and they are quickly becoming a nuisance to people in their homes and to the agriculture industry.